Netcentric/accesscontroltool/docs/ExternalGroupSyncIms.md

 Only the
 - group id (called name in IMS context),
 - the description
-- the admins (set via OSGi configuration)
+- the [admins](https://helpx.adobe.com/enterprise/using/user-groups.html#AddAdminstogroups) (set via OSGi configuration)
-- and product profiles (set via OSGi configuration)
+- and [product profiles](https://helpx.adobe.com/enterprise/using/user-groups.html#assign-product-profiles-to-groups) (set via OSGi configuration)

 are set for synchronized groups in IMS.
-Memberships are not modified and external groups are never deleted.
+Memberships are not modified and groups are never deleted.
 However you can update admin users of the managed groups (this involves both adding and removing users) with the additional flag `Also update existing external groups`.
 This is only available for manually triggered installations from the Web Console Plugin or the Touch UI Web UI.
 There is right now [no way to remove product profiles](https://github.com/Netcentric/accesscontroltool/issues/800) on already existing groups.